Saudi's PIF invests more than $1 billion in electric carmaker Lucid Motors

 The funding, which will be made through a special-purpose vehicle wholly owned by PIF, will be used by Lucid to complete development and testing of the Lucid Air, construct a factory in Arizona and start production of the car.

-“The convergence of new technologies is reshaping the automobile, but the benefits have yet to be truly realized,” said Peter Rawlinson, Lucid’s chief technology officer.
+“The convergence of new technologies is reshaping the automobile, but the benefits have yet to be truly realised,” said Peter Rawlinson, Lucid’s chief technology officer.

 “This is inhibiting the pace at which sustainable mobility and energy are adopted.
 At Lucid, we will demonstrate the full potential of the electric connected vehicle in order to push the industry forward.”